-Because of the performance of the Company as reflected above, the Compensation Committee determined to provide bonuses for the 2014 year based on their subjective judgment after receiving input regarding executive performance and recommendations from the Chief Executive Officer with respect to executives other than the Chief Executive Officer.
-Based upon the Chief Executive Officer's recommendations and other reports from management about each such individual's contribution to the Company's performance during 2014, the Compensation Committee made the ultimate determination in their subjective judgment as to the recipients and the amounts of such annual incentive bonuses.
-The Compensation Committee considered numerous quantitative and qualitative factors in a subjective manner, including:
+Because of the performance of the Company as reflected above, the Compensation Committee approved incentives for the 2017 year with 70% of the potential incentive based objectively on the lease portfolio utilization rate and pre-tax income achievement as set forth above.
+The other 30% of the potential incentive (based on the incentive pool established by the lease portfolio utilization rate and pre-tax income achievement) with respect to each individual was determined by the Committee based on the Committee's subjective judgment after receiving input regarding executive performance and recommendations from the Chief Executive Officer with respect to executives other than the Chief Executive Officer and other reports from management about each such individual's contribution to the Company's performance during 2017.
+The Compensation Committee considered numerous quantitative and qualitative factors for this portion of the incentives in a subjective manner, including: